Shougo/deoplete.nvim/README.md

 If you want to read the Neovim-python/python3 interface install documentation, you should read `:help provider-python` and the Wiki. https://github.com/zchee/deoplete-jedi/wiki/Setting-up-Python-for-Neovim

-## Note: Python3 must be enabled before updating remote plugins
-If Deoplete was installed prior to Python support being added to Neovim, `:UpdateRemotePlugins` should be executed manually in order to enable auto-completion.

 ## Screenshots